if1live/VRTK/Assets/VRTK/Documentation/API.md

 ### Overview

-The Object Touch Auto Interact script allows grab or use interactions on an object to automatically happen upon touching the interactable object.
+Allows for Interact Grab or Interact Use interactions to automatically happen upon touching an Interactable Object.

+**Required Components:**
+ * `VRTK_InteractableObject` - The Interactable Object component to detect interactions on.
+This must be applied on the same GameObject as this script if one is not provided via the `Interactable Object` parameter.

+**Script Usage:**
+ * Place the `VRTK_ObjectTouchAutoInteract` script on either:
+   * The GameObject of the Interactable Object to detect interactions on.
+   * Any other scene GameObject and provide a valid `VRTK_InteractableObject` component to the `Interactable Object` parameter of this script.

 ### Inspector Parameters

  * **Grab On Touch When:** Determines when a grab on touch should occur.
  * **Regrab Delay:** After being ungrabbed, another auto grab on touch can only occur after this time.
- * **Continuous Grab Check:** If this is checked then the grab on touch check will happen every frame and not only on the first touch of the object.
+ * **Continuous Grab Check:** If this is checked then the grab on touch check will happen every frame and not only on the first touch of the Interactable Object.
  * **Use On Touch When:** Determines when a use on touch should occur.
  * **Reuse Delay:** After being unused, another auto use on touch can only occur after this time.
- * **Continuous Use Check:** If this is checked then the use on touch check will happen every frame and not only on the first touch of the object.
+ * **Continuous Use Check:** If this is checked then the use on touch check will happen every frame and not only on the first touch of the Interactable Object.
- * **Interactable Object:** The interactable object that the auto interaction will occur on.
+ * **Interactable Object:** The Interactable Object that the auto interaction will occur on.
 If this is blank then the script must be on the same GameObject as the Interactable Object script.

 ### Class Variables